Atlanta Sentencing & Appeals Attorney

 Are You Filing for an Appeal?
 We Can Represent You.

 Virtually no criminal trial occurs without a mistake being made.
-Some unfortunate
+Picture

-When this has happened to you, don’t wait until you have suffered
+If this has happened to you, don’t wait until you have suffered the

-the unjust punishment before you take action.
-Identifying mistakes and
+unjust punishment before you take action.
+Identifying mistakes and obtaining

-obtaining relief on direct appeal or in a habeas petition is a critical,
+relief on direct appeal or in a habeas petition is a critical, yet often

 Our Atlanta Sentencing & Appeals Attorney Won't Stop Fighting for You